 Athletes with disabilities are encouraged to participate in all HMF events.
 The below events are encouraged for wheelchair athletes.
 (Note events may have specific instructions):

-- Max’s O’Hartford 5K
+- O’Hartford 5K

 - Amica Iron Horse Half Marathon, 10K & 5K

-- Surftown Half & 5K
+- Surftown Half Marathon & 5K

-- Blue Back Mitten Run presented by UnitedHealthcare
+- Blue Back Mitten Run Presented By UnitedHealthcare

-What to expect at all Events:
+What to expect at events (all athletes with disabilities):